base on A boilerplate for Node.js web applications

 # Obtaining API Keys

-You will need to obtain appropriate credentials (Client ID, Client Secret, API Key, or Username & Password) for API and service provides which you need.
+You will need to obtain appropriate credentials (Client ID, Client Secret, API Key, or Username & Password) for API and service providers which you need.
 See Step 2 in the Getting started section for more info.

 ## SMTP

 Obtain SMTP credentials from a provider for transactional emails.
 Set the SMTP_USER, SMTP_PASSWORD, and SMTP_HOST environment variables accordingly.
-When picking the smtp host, keep in mind that the app is configured to use secure SMTP transmissions over port 465 out of the box.
+When picking the SMTP host, keep in mind that the app is configured to use secure SMTP transmissions over port 465 out of the box.
 You have the flexibility to select any provider that suits your needs or take advantage of one of the following providers, each offering a free tier for your convenience.

-| Provider | Free Tier | Website
+| Provider | Free Tier | Website |

-| SendGrid | 100 emails/day for free | https://sendgrid.com
+| SendGrid | 100 emails/day for free | https://sendgrid.com |

-| SMTP2Go | 1000 emails/month for free | https://www.smtp2go.com
+| SMTP2Go | 1000 emails/month for free | https://www.smtp2go.com |

-| Brevo | 300 emails/day for free | https://www.brevo.com
+| Brevo | 300 emails/day for free | https://www.brevo.com |

 <hr>